About the KVR

 Okanagan Trestles Tour

-Ride the historic Kettle Valley Rail Trail from Myra Canyon to Penticton on Canada Day – July 1st, 2018.
+Ride the historic Kettle Valley Rail Trail from Myra Canyon to Penticton on July 7, 2019.

 Abandoned railway corridors hold unparalleled opportunities as recreational trails, and the Kettle Valley Railway is no exception.
 This corridor is one of the most dynamic routes in Canada, with some truly impressive scenery and spectacular views.